 See the short ribs recipe card for quantities.

-This dish would be a little dull if the short ribs were not seared first.
+While the cooking process is simple, this dish would be a little dull if the short ribs were not seared first.
 A quick sear adds both flavor and color, and all those little burned bits on the bottom of the pan will dissolve when the Dutch oven is deglazed with red wine.
 Give yourself working room and try not to crowd the Dutch oven with too many ribs.
 It's better to have a little bit of room and work in batches.

-After the ribs have all been seared, add the onion, carrot, leak, garlic and tomatoes to the Dutch oven and cook over medium heat until the vegetables have softened, about 10 minutes.
+After the short ribs have all been seared, add the onion, carrot, leak, garlic and tomatoes to the Dutch oven and cook over medium heat until the vegetables have softened, about 10 minutes.

 Add the rosemary, thyme, oregano and beef broth and bring to a boil.
 Remove from heat.

 Add the seared short ribs back to the Dutch oven.
 Push them down and make sure they are covered with liquid.
-The liquid should be at the top of the ribs.
+The liquid should be at the top of the short ribs.
 Add water and a little more beef stock if needed.
 Cover the Dutch oven and bake for 3 hours at 350˚F.

 After 3 hours of cooking time, carefully remove the Dutch oven and place it on your range top.
 Then skim off any fat that is floating and discard.
 The short ribs should be falling off the bone tender.
 Strain the braising liquid into a small saucepan and heat over high heat for about 10 minutes.
 Be sure to keep the ribs covered while the braising liquid is reducing.
 Serve with the braising liquid and maybe some creamy mashed potatoes.

-If you prefer a thicker sauce, remove a cup of sauce, whisk in one tablespoon of corn starch, and add it all back to the sauce.
+If you prefer a thicker sauce, remove a cup of the sauce, whisk in one tablespoon of corn starch, and add it all back to the sauce.
 Simmer until the sauce thickens.

 A Dutch oven works great for this recipe.
 Just be careful to use oven mitts to lift the lid after it comes out of the hot oven.
 I have burned my hand more than a few times on that darn thing.
 A crock pot or other slow-cooking method would also work well.

-Check the ribs after one hour and again after two hours to make sure there is enough liquid, otherwise they can dry out.
+Check the short ribs after one hour and again after two hours to make sure there is enough liquid, otherwise they can dry out.

 Wine-braised short ribs with a flavorful sauce are one of those classic comfort foods that make an amazing family dinner.
 While the taste, texture and depth of flavor is something to savor, the real treat is that your entire house will smell absolutely wonderful.
 So, get out your chef's hat, open a bottle of red wine, and give this short rib recipe a try.